Rakesh-Mourya-G/xen-orchestra/docs/project.md

-# Xen Orchestra project
+# CloudVisor project

-Xen Orchestra is an Open Source project created by [Olivier Lambert](https://www.linkedin.com/in/olivier-lambert-22316b26/) with a long story behind it.
+CloudVisor is an Open Source project created by [Olivier Lambert](https://www.linkedin.com/in/olivier-lambert-22316b26/) with a long story behind it.

 ## Initial idea

-The idea of Xen Orchestra was origally born in 2009, see the original announcement on [Xen User mailing list](https://lists.xenproject.org/archives/html/xen-users/2009-09/msg00537.html).
+The idea of CloudVisor was origally born in 2009, see the original announcement on [Xen User mailing list](https://lists.xenproject.org/archives/html/xen-users/2009-09/msg00537.html).
 It worked on Xen and `xend` (now deprecated).

 ## XO reboot for XenServer/XCP